The Committee meets once a month, and is the linchpin of the Group’s management structure.

 Lorna C. Donatone

-Lorna Donatone is Sodexo’s CEO for Geographic Regions and Region Chair for North America.
-She has been a member of the Group’s Executive Committee since 2014.
-As CEO Geographic Regions, Donatone is responsible for the coordination of businesses around the world.
-In North America, she leads Sodexo’s growth in the U.S. and Canada.
+Lorna Donatone is Sodexo’s CEO for Geographic Regions and Region Chair for North America, as well as the Interim CEO, Global Education.
+She is a member of the Sodexo Group Executive Committee and Chair of the North America Regional Leadership Committee.
+As CEO for Geographic Regions, Ms. Donatone is responsible for the coordination of businesses around the world.

-Before moving to her current role, Lorna was CEO for Schools worldwide, managing the K-12 business in 42 countries.
-Prior to that, she served as Chief Operating Officer and President of Sodexo’s U.S. Education market, which includes nearly 500 public school districts and more than 850 college and university campuses.
+Before moving to her current role, Ms. Donatone was CEO for Schools worldwide, managing the K-12 business in 42 countries.
+Prior to that, she served as Chief Operating Officer and President of Sodexo’s U.S. Education market, which includes 500 public school districts and more than 850 college and university campuses.
 She has held several other key leadership roles in the company, including President of School Services and President of Spirit Cruises.
-Lorna has been instrumental in developing Sodexo’s Employee Business Resource Groups, with a commitment to diversity, inclusion, mentorship and training employees.
-She began her career in public accounting with Deloitte & Touche and has worked in the airline, banking and hightech industries.
+Ms. Donatone has been instrumental in developing Sodexo’s Employee Business Resource Groups, with a commitment to diversity, inclusion, mentorship and training employees.
+She began her career in public accounting with Deloitte & Touche and has worked in the airline, banking and high-tech industries.

-Lorna demonstrates her leadership through her community and industry involvement.
-She has served as a board member of the National Restaurant Association since 2005 and became a trustee of the National Restaurant Association Educational Foundation in 2011, where she is currently Chair of the Board.
-Lorna is Past Chair of the Board of Directors of the Women’s Foodservice Forum.
+Ms. Donatone demonstrates her leadership through community and industry involvement.
+She is on the Sodexo Stop Hunger Foundation Board.
+She has served as on the boards of the National Restaurant Association since 2005 and became a trustee of the National Restaurant Association Educational Foundation in 2011, and is past Chair of the Board.
+Ms. Donatone is Past Chair of the Board of Directors of the Women’s Foodservice Forum.
 She was elected as a member of the Board of Trustees for The Culinary Institute of America in 2008.
-She is a member of the Board of Directors of Jamba Juice, Inc. Lorna also chairs the Texas Christian University Neeley School of Business International Board of Visitors and is a member of the Tulane University Business School Council.
+She is a member of the Board of Directors of Jamba Juice, Inc. Ms. Donatone chairs the Texas Christian University Neeley School of Business International Board of Visitors and is a member of the Tulane University Business School Council.
 She previously served as a member of the Board of Directors for Entertainment Cruises.

 She has a Bachelor of Science in Management from Tulane University and a Master of Business Administration from Texas Christian University.